 GED (General Educational Development) Tests are an option for adults who never received a high school diploma.
-GED Tests cover five subject areas:
+GED Tests cover four subject areas:

 - Social Studies